-If we can foster these simple, essential, but sadly not the norm, principles into our relationships with our self and those close to us, it really helps to maintain peace and harmony.
+If we can foster these simple principles into our relationships with our self and those close to us, it really helps to maintain peace and harmony.
 The more equipped teachers or family members are to return back to harmony using healthy conflict resolution skills, the happier and more secure the family members or students can be.
-If you're focused on the development of your child's emotional intelligence, these guidelines can provide a powerful compass for healthy relating:
+If you’re focused on the development of your child’s emotional intelligence, these guidelines can provide a powerful compass for healthy relating:

 - The freedom to see and hear (perceive) what is here and now, rather than what was, will be or should be.

 - The freedom to think what one thinks, rather than what one should think.

 - The freedom to feel what one feels, rather than what one should feel.

 - The freedom to want (desire) and to choose what one wants, rather than what one should want.

 - And the freedom to imagine one’s own self-actualization, rather than playing a rigid role or always playing it safe.